-The earthquake did not cause damage at the Muktinath-Chumig Gyatsa site.
+The earthquakes of April 25th and May 11th did not cause any damage at the pilgrimage site Muktinath-Chumig Gyatsa in the Himalayas of Nepal.
 There are no casualities.
 Also the traditional caretakers, the Muktinath nuns, are all fine, including those staying in Kathmandu at the moment.

 Muktinath-Chumig Gyatsa is one